-I bet you thought that BulkSupplements was number 1 because of their full 5/5 rating, but the convenience, effectiveness, and safety of Sports Research Biotin’s kosher veggie softgels gives them the slight edge over BulkSupplements Pure Biotin powder on this final winning slot mention.
+I bet you thought that BulkSupplements was number 1 because of their full 5/5 rating, but the convenience, effectiveness and safety of Sports Research Biotin’s kosher veggie softgels give them the slight edge over BulkSupplements Pure Biotin powder on this final winning slot mention.

 - FEATURES: High Potency Biotin 5000iu in cold-pressed Organic Coconut Oil